 One aspect of the Gay Marriage debate that I noted before was that, in my mind, marriage ceremonies were something that Gay people inflicted on the Straight.
 Think about it.
-Everyone in the wedding business, from the wedding coordinator, to the caterer, the florist, the limo driver, the church organist, to the waiters at the reception, to the band members, is likely to be Gay.
+Everyone in the wedding business, from the wedding coordinator, to the caterer, the florist, the limo driver, the church organist, the priest, the waiters at the reception, and the band members, is likely to be Gay.
 It is an industry that I think Gay men started, in order to fleece the Straight.

 Perhaps this is not literally true, but there is a nugget of truth to it.
 And it is a funny thing, though, when you get married, everyone wants to know what kind of elaborate ceremonies and costumes and whatever, you are having.

 It is, in short, a load of nonsense.